archivesunleashed/aut-docs/docs/toolkit-walkthrough.md

 **If you want to use your own ARC or WARC files, please put them in this directory**.

-`docker run --rm -it -v "/path/to/your/data:/data" archivesunleashed/docker-aut:latest`
+`docker run --rm -it -v "/path/to/your/data:/data" aut`

 For example, if your files are in `/Users/ianmilligan1/desktop/data` you would run the above command like:

-`docker run --rm -it -v "/Users/ianmilligan1/desktop/data:/data" archivesunleashed/docker-aut:latest`
+`docker run --rm -it -v "/Users/ianmilligan1/desktop/data:/data" aut`

 <hr />